Skip to Content

 Driving high mountain passes

-All of the following road trip routes feature high mountain passes, which are basically just roads that travel though mountainous areas.
+All of the following road trip routes feature high mountain passes, which are just roads that travel through mountainous areas.

 • Features of mountain passes include steep (or prolonged) ascents and descents, drop-offs and sharp corners